A two-category of Hamiltonian manifolds, and a (1+1+1) field theory: Introduction

-\paragraph{\underline{Organization of the paper}} In section~\ref{sec:prelim} we set up an algebraic framework for the categories we are interested in: we introduce the notion of partial 2-categories, and construct their completion.
-In section~\ref{sec:defHamLierLiec} we define the partial 2-category $\Ham$, as well as two analogous categories $\Lier$ and $\Liec$.
-In section~\ref{sec:moduli_spaces} we introduce the moduli spaces that are involved in our construction.
-In section~\ref{sec:constr} we construct the quasi-2-functor.
-In section~\ref{sec:future_dir} we outline some future directions that motivates the constructions in this paper.
+\paragraph{\underline{Organization of the paper}} In Section~\ref{sec:prelim} we set up an algebraic framework for the categories we are interested in: we introduce the notion of partial 2-categories, and construct their completion.
+In Section~\ref{sec:defHamLierLiec} we define the partial 2-category $\Ham$, as well as two analogous categories $\Lier$ and $\Liec$.
+In Section~\ref{sec:moduli_spaces} we introduce the moduli spaces that are involved in our construction.
+In Section~\ref{sec:constr} we construct the quasi-2-functor.
+In Section~\ref{sec:future_dir} we outline some future directions that motivates the constructions in this paper.

-\begin{acknow} We thank Paul Kirk, Artem Kotelskiy, Andy Manion, Ciprian Manolescu, Catherine Meusburger, Mike Miller, Nicolas Orantin, Raphael Rouquier, Matt Stoffregen, Chris Woodward, Guangbo Xu and Wai-Kit Yeung for helpful conversations, in particular we thank Guangbo Xu for suggesting the relation with Seiberg-Witten theory of section~\ref{ssec:rel_SW}.
-We also thank Semon Rezchikov for pointing out the work of Moore and Tachikawa. \end{acknow}
+\begin{acknow} We thank Andriy Haydys, Dominic Joyce, Paul Kirk, Artem Kotelskiy, Jason Lotay, Andy Manion, Ciprian Manolescu, Catherine Meusburger, Mike Miller, Nicolas Orantin, Raphael Rouquier, Matt Stoffregen, Chris Woodward, Guangbo Xu and Wai-Kit Yeung for helpful conversations, in particular we thank Guangbo Xu for suggesting the relation with Seiberg-Witten theory of Section~\ref{ssec:rel_SW}.
+We also thank Semon Rezchikov for pointing out the work of Moore and Tachikawa, and Gregory Moore for pointing out Haydys work. \end{acknow}